 Before submitting a proposal, prospective users are encouraged to contact and discuss their proposals with the appropriate CFN facility leader(s).
 Proposals are submitted for any of the three annual proposal cycles before the deadlines of January 31, May 31, and September 30.
 Accepted proposals are valid for two years, but requests for facility time are made on a cycle-by-cycle basis.

-All user proposals undergo a feasibility/safety review by CFN staff.
+All user proposals undergo a feasibility/safety review by CFN staff (see details).
 The prospective user is advised of any concerns/issues and offered the opportunity to revise the proposal, if appropriate, to resolve those issues/concerns.

 Note that the CFN has three deadlines annually for the submission of a New User Proposal or a Renewal Proposal: January 31, May 31, and September 30.
 The CFN cannot accommodate late submissions for New User Proposals and Renewal User Proposals.
 Full deadline info.:: User Proposal System